 - Is there any exemption for companies that are located outside of Portland, or outside the State of Oregon?

 - If I drive my passengers from Washington State to a destination within Portland, and the passengers get out in Portland for a meal or a show, and then return to my vehicle, and we drive back to Washington State, do I need a permit to pick up those passengers in Portland?

 - Am I OK if I have a driver permit?

 - How can I tell if a taxi, town car, shuttle, limousine, tour company, pedicab or pedal tour vehicle has City permits?

-Taxicabs, executive sedans, limousines, tour vehicles, shuttles, pedicabs, horse-drawn carriages, Specially Attended Transportation vehicles, and generally all for-hire transportation vehicles under 26,000 pounds.
+Taxicabs, TNCs (Currently Uber and Lyft), executive sedans, limousines, tour vehicles, shuttles, pedicabs, horse-drawn carriages, non-emergency medical transportation vehicles, and generally all for-hire transportation vehicles under 26,000 gvw.

-Government vehicles are exempt as are vehicles regulated entirely by the State of Oregon or Federal Government over 26,000 pounds.
-Medical Transportation providers from well outside the Portland Metropolitan area may be exempt from many code requirements, however, they do still need to be registered with the City of Portland, as evidenced by a placard displayed in their vehicle.
+Government vehicles are exempt as are vehicles regulated entirely by the State of Oregon or Federal Government over 26,000 gvw.
+Emergency Medical Transportation providers, such as Ambulances.
+Non-emergency medical transportation providers from well outside the Portland Metropolitan area may be exempt from many code requirements, however, they do still need to be registered with the City of Portland, as evidenced by a placard displayed in their vehicle.